4 Ways to Make Money From Sweepstakes, Giveaways and Contests

 4. Selling The Sweepstakes Idea

 The last way to make money is promoting this 'way of life' to others.
 This can be through books, videos, or talks.
 Carolyn Wilman, the author of the book below, is a good example of how this works.
-Her success began just with a love of entering sweepstakes.
+Her success began just with a love of entering sweepstakes, probably not that different than you.
 When television stations began requesting interviews she knew she had a skill that other people wanted to know about.
 Her list of wins is pretty impressive but she didn't stop there.

 - She also has books (her second is listed below)